Jeanne Pruett: 1963–1972: Early career

 Pruett developed a songwriting hobby while raising her new family.
 She became increasingly devoted to it once her children entered school.
 In 1963, her husband brought her songs to Marty Robbins, who signed her to his publishing company.
 Several of her songs were demoed by a male singer, with the exception of the tune "Count Me Out".
 Pruett recorded the song's demo instead.
 Robbins heard it and was impressed.
 He later cut the track and had a major hit with it in 1966.
 He was also impressed by Pruett's singing.
 "I believe we've discovered a new girl singer!" he said after hearing her on record.
 Robbins brought Pruett's songs to the attention of producer Chet Atkins at RCA Victor Records.
 Atkins signed her to a recording contract with RCA in 1963.
 That year, her first single entitled "Just a Little After Heartaches" was issued.
 She first heard it on the radio the same day Patsy Cline (and several other performers) was killed in a March 1963 plane crash.
 "I'm sure my song release was so overshadowed by the shocking news of their death that the only two people who heard and remembered my song was Grant Turner and me," she recalled.
 Three singles by Pruett were issued on RCA between 1963 and 1964 but were unsuccessful.

 Pruett returned to domestic life after her RCA singles were unsuccessful.
 "I just went to back to being a housewife and mother and writing more songs for Marty and his publishing company," she recounted.
 In 1969, she signed a new recording contract with Decca Records after Robbins brought two of her songs to producer Owen Bradley.
 "This girl's got a housewife sound, and I can sell her," Bradley told Robbins.
 In 1971, she gained moderate success with the single "Hold on to My Unchanging Love".
 It became Pruett's first chart entry, reaching number 66 on the Billboard Hot Country Singles chart.
 The following year, Pruett's self-penned "Love Me" was released and became her first top 40 entry on the country singles chart.
 Robbins recorded the track shortly after the original and make it a top ten hit on the same chart.
 In October 1972, Pruett's debut studio album was released on the Decca label.
-It was reviewed by Billboard magazine the same month, whI had praised the recording.
+It was reviewed by Billboard magazine the same month, who had praised the recording.
 "A sterling, stirring effort for the debut of Jeanne Pruett."